 The Information Security Office orchestrates efforts and provides services to protect the information assets that are important to Stanford.

 Research Computing is a joint effort of the Dean of Research and UIT to build and support a comprehensive program to advance computational research at Stanford.
 This includes offering and supporting traditional high-performance computing systems (HPC), as well as systems for high throughput and data intensive computing.

 Enterprise Technology implements and maintains information systems that support university operations.
 In addition, this unit partners with schools, business units, and cross functional groups to identify and implement efficient, cost-effective IT solutions.

-Communications and IT Facilities consists of all on-premise enterprise data center and communications facilities engineering, as well as all enterprise data networking, communications, and related supporting technologies.
+IT Infrastructure consists of all on-premise enterprise data center and communications facilities engineering, as well as all enterprise data networking, communications, and related supporting technologies.